emanuelli01/emanuelli01/README.md

-- 🌱 I’m currently learning Python, PHP and HTML/CSS
+- 🌱 Currently interested in Python and PHP
 - 📫 How to reach me: emanuellilucca@gmail.com

 <div>